OpenOLAT: Technical specifications

 OpenOLAT is written in Java on top of the Servlet interfaces and runs on Windows, Mac OS X and Linux environments, typically on a Tomcat installation.
 It is developed and distributed under an Apache 2.0 open source license.
-UTF-8 support is built in, and well-known databases like MySQL and Postgres are supported.
+UTF-8 support is built in, and well-known databases like MySQL and PostgreSQL are supported.
 SSL is used to secure all data transactions with OpenOLAT.

 Due to historical reasons, OpenOLAT uses its own component-based MVC application framework.
 Hibernate is used as a database abstraction layer, Spring is used for configuration, Maven is used to support the build process, and Mercurial is used as revision control system.
 The user interface is written in HTML, CSS and JavaScript, and the built-in Ajax mechanism allows only those parts of the page that have changed to be refreshed.